umrlastig/DeepMapGen/DeepMountainRoads/README.md

-# This work is a model for mountain roads generalisation adapted from cycleGAN that constrain the connectivity measure of input and prediction to be similare.
+# This work is a model for mountain roads generalisation adapted from cycleGAN.
+It constrains the connectivity measure of input and prediction to be similare.
 This model is presented in the article "Generative Adversarial Networks for Map Generalisation: Better Use Unsupervised Architectures" (not yet published)

-# To utilize it and reproduc  the paper results
+# To utilize it and reproduce  the paper results

 1. Clone the cycleGAN and Pix2pix PyTorch implementation : git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
 2. Install "cycleGAN and Pix2pix PyTorch implementation" dependencies following the read me information.